 Instructions

-- PREP: Preheat oven to 425 degrees F. Line a large sheet pan with parchment paper or a silpat liner OR line a 5-quart cast-iron pot with parchment paper.
+- Preheat oven to 425°F. Line a large sheet pan with parchment paper or a silicone liner, or line a 5-quart cast-iron pot with parchment paper.
 Set aside.
-Melt butter in a medium-sized microwave-safe bowl.
+Melt butter in a medium microwave-safe bowl.

-- LIQUIDS: Take the butter from the microwave and pour in 1 cup (237g) cold buttermilk.
+- Take the butter from the microwave and pour in 1 cup (237g) cold buttermilk.
 Stir with a fork and set aside for about 5 minutes.
-In another medium-sized bowl add the remaining 3/4 cup (176g) buttermilk and the large egg.
+In another medium bowl, add the remaining 3/4 cup (176g) buttermilk and the large egg.
 Whisk together until smooth and set aside.

-- DRY INGREDIENTS: Add 4-1/2 cups flour, 3 tablespoons sugar, 2-1/2 teaspoons baking powder, 1 teaspoon baking soda, 1-1/2 teaspoons salt, and 1 cup raisins to a very large bowl.
+- Add flour, sugar, baking powder, baking soda, salt, and raisins to a very large bowl.
 Whisk together until combined.
-Make a well in the middle of the bowl and pour in the buttermilk + egg mixture.Stir the butter and buttermilk mixture again, stirring until small clumps form (we want this mixture as clumpy as possible!).
+Make a well in the middle of the bowl and pour in the buttermilk + egg mixture.Stir the butter and buttermilk mixture again, stirring until small clumps form (you want this mixture as clumpy as possible!).
 Use a spatula to scrape every bit of this mixture on top.

-- MIX: Use a strong spatula or wooden spoon to mix ingredients until just combined and no streaks of flour remain.
-Be careful to not overmix or over-work the dough.
+- Use a strong spatula or wooden spoon to mix ingredients until just combined and no streaks of flour remain.
+Be careful to not overmix or overwork the dough.
 Sprinkle 2 tablespoons extra flour onto a clean work surface.
-Scrape out all of the dough right onto the flour and sprinkle with 2 more tablespoons of flour.
-Gently knead the bread, about 6-8 times to bring everything together into a wide and smooth ball.
+Scrape out all the dough right onto the flour and sprinkle with 2 more tablespoons of flour.
+Gently knead the bread, about 6–8 times to bring everything together into a wide, smooth ball.

-- BAKE: Gently transfer ball to the prepared baking sheet or pot and pat it down to about 1-1/2 inches in height.
-Use a sharp serrated knife to cut an "X" across the surface about 1/4-inch deep.
+- Gently transfer ball to the prepared sheet pan or pot and pat it down to about 1-1/2 inches in height.
+Use a sharp serrated knife to cut an “X” across the surface about 1/4-inch deep.
 Bake for 25 minutes.
-After 25 minutes, do not open the oven, but reduce the heat to 400 degrees F and bake for another 20-30 minutes or until the base sounds hollow when tapped in the middle (25 mins in my oven).
+After 25 minutes, do not open the oven, but reduce heat to 400°F and bake another 20–30 minutes or until the base sounds hollow when tapped in the middle (25 mins in my oven).

-- COOL: Remove tray from oven and let stand for 10 minutes before carefully transferring to a wire cooling rack.
-Let bread cool for at least 30 minutes before slicing into it (the steam is still cooking the bread!) -- Note 3.
+- Remove tray from oven and let stand 10 minutes before carefully transferring to a wire cooling rack.
+Let bread cool for at least 30 minutes before slicing into it (the steam is still cooking the bread!)—see note 3.

 Video